This page contains useful departmental information for Mathematics PhD students. The page is under continuous development.

 (click here for further information)

 The Department regards teaching as a valuable part of the training of postgraduate students and specific training for teaching is provided.
 PhD students are eligible to apply for teaching assistant and supervisor roles.
-[MASDOC students are eligible to apply for supervision roles only, subject to a maximum time commitment of 4 hours per week, including marking.]

 If you are interested please email firstname.lastname@example.org for the password.